WanHuang0/DS_group1/milestone 1/README.md

 * Wan's local machine read the code without an issue.
 * Sergei's PyCharm (the same version) is announcing that he has to dowload libraries in order to run the code.

+Python version 3.8, packages tensorflow and numpy are required.

 ## Task 5
 Explaining what the code does